Jeffdgodfrey/TomasulosAlgorithmWithROB/README.txt

 number of instructions.
 In the second line, place the number of clock cycles to run the program for.
 The following lines will contain the instructions (accor- ding to how many instructions you indicated).
+Instructions have four components, of the form (operation destination source_1 source_2).
 In the next eight lines, place the initial values for the registers (R0-R7).
 Finally, open the project in Code::Blocks and click "Build and Run."
 The output